kayiganwa04/KmerCart/README.md

 - **Responsive Design** optimized for mobile and desktop

 ### Design & UX
-- **Polish E-commerce Design** with orange color scheme and clean layout
+- **Modern E-commerce Design** with orange color scheme and clean layout
 - **Smooth Animations** powered by Framer Motion
 - **Interactive Components** with hover effects and transitions
 - **Modern UI Elements** using Lucide React icons